America’s Storm Warriors: MB Chapter

 In March 1849, Henry Wardell, descendant of the first settler of Monmouth Beach, deeded a lot on the beach (across from today’s Park Road) to the U.S. government.
 An informal lifesaving society built a one-room beach structure, 16-by-28 feet.

 An informal life-saving service was organized after the infamous wreck of the New Era off Asbury Park in November 1854; nearly 300 German immigrants drown in that nor’easter.
-In the ensuing years life-saving service crews, men who patrolled the beaches day and night and in all weather, would routinely risk their lives in grand maritime rescues.
+In the ensuing years life-saving service crews, the men who patrolled the beaches day and night and in all weather, routinely risked their lives in grand maritime rescues.